 Tile flooring has a timeless attraction and can offer designs that are simple or ones that are as unique as each homeowner.
-Because tile is water-resistant, ceramic, porcelain or stone tile flooring give a home long-wearing durability.
+Because tile is water-resistant, ceramic, porcelain or stone tile flooring gives a home long-wearing durability.
 This is especially true in kitchens and bathrooms where there is moisture, or high-traffic areas such as family or recreation rooms where spills and stains might be more likely.
 If you’re looking to install tile flooring in your home, find a local flooring store with experts and installers that help you get the right tile flooring for your specific needs.

 Different types of tiles and tile brands can have many properties.
 Some are best for indoor use only, and some offer frost-proof properties that enable them to be installed indoors or outdoors.
 Both casual and formal settings can benefit from the right choice of tile.
 From glazed to unglazed finishes, from rustic to contemporary styles, you can find a porcelain, slate or terra cotta tile to suit your needs.
 Because tile is so versatile, you can create patterns throughout your home created especially by you.
-Our professional installers can give you advice about texture and shade variations, as well as to recommend fixtures that match your new tile.
+Our professional flooring experts can give you advice about texture and shade variations, as well as to recommend fixtures that match your new tile.

 Because thinset doesn’t bond well with plywood, a sub-floor isn’t recommended as a starting place for tile installation.
 Cement board adds an additional step to your tile installation, but it is integral to providing a solid substrate for your tile.
 Because the cement found in mortar and grout contains serious chemicals, safety gear is required.
-Make sure to do your research and protect yourself with safety equipment.

 Each tile purchase with installation from us at Flooring America comes with a lifetime installation warranty.
 If your tile flooring has a problem years down the road related to installation, we will make your flooring right again.
 With more than 500 locations nationwide and our Five Star Selection System, you can be sure that you’re in good hands when you’re choosing long lasting, durable tile that’s kid proof and pet proof for a home or a commercial space.